 Courchevel ski resort is too sophisticated and too 'French' to get terribly rowdy (resorts in France have a reputation for low-key nightlife).
 But there are lively bars to be found on occasion, especially in Courchevel where most of the après-ski nightlife is concentrated.

-For those in search of a more relaxed bar environment, Le Tremplin (tel: +33 479 080 619; www.tremplin-courchevel.com) has a laid-back feel although does get busy, whilst Le Coyotte (Porte de Courchevel) maintains a more quiet and sophisticated image.
+For those in search of a more relaxed bar environment, Le Tremplin (tel: +33 479 080 619) has a laid-back feel although does get busy, whilst Le Coyotte (Porte de Courchevel) maintains a more tranquil and sophisticated air.

-When it comes to gastronomy Courchevel is hard to beat, with more than 70 different restaurants spread between the five different bases.
+When it comes to gastronomy Courchevel is hard to beat, with more than 70 different restaurants spread between its five different bases.

 There are, of course, many other options on offer elsewhere in the resort; including Italian, Asian and Savoyard food.
 For traditional Alpine food such as crêpes, fondue and raclette, La Crêperie du Moulin (tel: +33 243 077 720; www.creperiedumoulin.fr) in Courchevel is the best option.
 Le Petit Savoyard (tel: +33 479 082 744), located close to the piste in 1650, serves excellent pizza, and Azimut (tel: +33 479 062 590) in Le Praz, has four and five course set menus available.